MauriceDHanisch/ubiquitous-spoon/pocs/compressed-subobject-bounds/README.md

 a threshold, bounds are exact.
 Beyond that, they are imprecise and rounded, in a
 manner similar to floating-point exponent/mantissa encoding.

+On the heap and stack, compilers and allocators typically insert sufficient
+spacing between adjacent objects so that bounds rounding does not cause a
+capability for one allocation to overlap the next allocation.
+This ensures
+that imprecision does not permit cross-object accesses between independently
+allocated heap or stack objects.

-The LLVM implementation of the alignment requirement is shown below:
+The LLVM implementation of the alignment requirement is shown below [2]:
 ```cpp
 uint64_t getMorelloRequiredAlignment(uint64_t length) {
   // FIXME: In the specification l is a 65-bit value to permit the encoding